 Dr. Joseph Martinich was named Founder’s Professor in 2013.

-Dr. Robert Nauss was named Founder’s Professor to begin in 2015.
+Dr. Robert Nauss was named Founder’s Professor in 2015.

 Dr. David Ronen Receives the Goodeve Medal